liangzheng816/OfficeDocs-SharePoint/migration/mm-box-troubleshooting.md

 A transfer can be canceled under the following conditions:

-- The task is "Queued", and has a status code 600 or 601.
+- The task is "Queued" and has a status code 600 or 601.
 OR
-- The task is "Running", and has a status code 620 or 300.
+- The task is "Running" and has a status code 620 or 300.

 ## Incremental feature